JMacalinao/speedtest-influx/README.md

     cd speedtest-influx
     sudo docker-compose up -d

 You can access Grafana from <http://localhost:3000>.
-Configured password is `password`, but I recommend you change it.
+Default username is `admin`, and configured password is `password`, but I recommend you change it (for first-time use, change it in the compose file, otherwise change it in Grafana).

 ### All-in-one, using Helm Chart